Horses helping nurses deal with stress

 It's the "Barn to Bedside" retreat for health care workers dealing with stress from the pandemic.

-"As you know health care has been super stressful and sometimes you get in a fog with everything going on," said Jenna Hallquist, a nurse."But here, it's a time to get away from the stress and be around horses and nature.
-To teach yourself to have a few moments focus on yourself and what you need and how to clear your mind of all of that stuff."
+"As you know, health care has been super stressful and sometimes you get in a fog with everything going on," said nurse Jenna Hallquist."But here, it's a time to get away from the stress and be around horses and nature, to teach yourself to have a few moments focus on yourself and what you need and how to clear your mind of all of that stuff."

 The pandemic is affecting nurses.
 Some are experiencing burnout or anxiety.
 But for a few hours, they're learning coping skills.

-The Palm Health Foundation and Be Well PBC have both provided funding through grants for the Barn to Bedside retreat for nurses.
+The Palm Health Foundation and Be Well Palm Beach County have both provided funding through grants for the Barn to Bedside retreat for nurses.

 Scripps Only Content 2021